gw08131/maze_escape/README.md

 # maze_escape

-This is a game with three different methods to escape the maze.
+This is a game with four different methods to escape the maze.